 - The Owner Onboarding Service has replaced all the device credentials with its own, except for the Device' attestation key.
 The Device ROE has allocated a new secret and given the Owner a HMAC to use in a new Ownership Voucher, which can be used for resale.
-See § 6 Resale Protocol. - The Owner Onboarding Service has transferred new credentials to the Device ROE in the form of key-value pairs.
-These credentials include enough information for the Device ROE to invoke the correct Device to Manager Agent and allow it to connect to the Owner's Manager service.
+See § 6 Resale Protocol. - The Owner Onboarding Service has transferred new credentials to the Device ROE in the form of keyvalue pairs.
+These credentials include enough information for the Device ROE to invoke the correct Management Agent and allow it to connect to the Owner's Management service.
 The set of parameters is given in the following messages, although the OwnerServiceInfo is an extensible mechanism.
-See § 3.8 ServiceInfo and Management Service Agent Interactions. - TO2.SetupDevice ( § 5.5.7 TO2.SetupDevice, Type 65) - TO2.OwnerServiceInfo ( § 5.5.11 TO2.OwnerServiceInfo, Type 69) - The Owner Onboarding Service has transferred these credentials to the Owner's Manager, which is now ready to receive a connection from the Device. - The Device ROE has received these credentials, and has invoked the Device to Manager Agent and given it access to these credentials. - The Device to Manager Agent has received these credentials is ready to connect to the Owner's Manager.
+See § 3.8 ServiceInfo and Management Service - Agent Interactions. - TO2.SetupDevice (§ 5.5.7 TO2.SetupDevice, Type 65) - TO2.OwnerServiceInfo (§ 5.5.11 TO2.OwnerServiceInfo, Type 69) - The Owner Onboarding Service has transferred these credentials to the Owner's Manager, which is now ready to receive a connection from the Device. - The Device ROE has received these credentials, and has invoked the Management Agent and given it access to these credentials. - The Management Agent has received these credentials is ready to connect to the Owner's Manager.

-In a given Device, there may be a distinction between: the Device ROE and the Device to Manager Agent; and between the Owner Onboarding Service and the Owner's Manager:
+In a given Device, there may be a distinction between: the Device ROE and the Management Agent; and between the Owner Onboarding Service and the Owner's Manager:

 - The Device ROE performs the FIDO Device Onboard protocols and manipulates and stores FIDO Device Onboard credentials.
 The Device ROE is likely to store other credentials and perform other services (e.g., cryptographic services) for the device. - The Device itself runs its basic functions.
-Amongst these is the Device to Manager Agent, a service process that connects it to its remote Manager.
+Amongst these is the Management Agent, a service process that connects it to its remote Manager.
 This software is often called an "agent", or "client."
-We intend that this software can be a pre-existing agent for the Manager service chosen by the Owner, which may also operate on devices that do not use FIDO Device Onboard. - The Owner Onboarding Service is a body of software that is dedicated specifically to run the FIDO Device Onboard Protocol on behalf of the Manager.
+We intend that this software can be a pre-existing agent for the Management Service chosen by the Owner, which may also operate on devices that do not use FIDO Device Onboard. - The Owner Onboarding Service is a body of software that is dedicated specifically to run the FIDO Device Onboard Protocol on behalf of the Manager.
 For example, this code might have its own IP addresses, so that the eventual Manager IP addresses (which may be well known) are hidden from prying eyes. - The Owner Manager is an Internet-resident service that provides management services for the Owner on an ongoing basis.
-FIDO Device Onboard is designed to work with pre-existing Manager services.
+FIDO Device Onboard is designed to work with pre-existing management services for IoT devices.